A local quantized marker for topological magnons from circular dichroism

 Such a pumping can be engineered experimentally by coupling the system to an external rotating magnetic field

 with a localized amplitude $B_j\!=\!\delta_{ij}$, chosen to realize the local excitation $\left|\downarrow_i\right\rangle$.
+In practice, single-spin excitation can be achieved via scanning-probe-based local magnetic fields~\cite{yang2019tuning}, or mediated by coherently controlled magnetic adatoms or impurities~\cite{chen2023harnessing, phark2023electric}.
+Finite-width effects are addressed in Ref.~\cite{SuppMat}, where a pumping scheme based on a Gaussian profile is analyzed.

-On the other hand, losses are assumed to be local and uniform for all lattice sites.
-These losses, associated with random magnon losses (i.e.~spin-flip $\hat{s}^+_i$) at a rate $\gamma$, are included in the system using a Lindblad master equation formalism~\cite{SuppMat}.
+On the other hand, losses are assumed to be local and uniform over the lattice.
+These losses, associated with random magnon losses (i.e.~spin-flips $\hat{s}^+_i$) at a rate $\gamma$, are included in the system using a Lindblad master equation formalism~\cite{SuppMat}.
 Considering the large $S$ limit for illustration purposes, and transforming spins to bosons following the Holstein-Primakoff mapping~\eqref{eq:Holstein}, the equation of motion for $b_i=e^{i\omega_0t}\langle \hat{a}_i\rangle$ takes the form